-Continuous registration is not a requirement of the graduate program.
-However, if a student fails to register for a course for three successive terms (including summer), the student will be withdrawn from the program and must reapply for admission and pay a readmission fee.
+If a student in a part-time program fails to register for a course for three consecutive terms (including summer), the student will be withdrawn from the program and must reapply for admission and pay a readmission fee.
 Readmission is not automatic; readmitted students are subject to any changes made in admission and degree requirements since the date of their first admission.

 In the College of Arts and Sciences, a time limit of five years from the semester in which graduate courses are begun is normally allowed for the completion of coursework.
 Normally prerequisite courses do not count against the five-year limit.
 One additional year is permitted for completion of the thesis in areas where a thesis is a requirement.
 It is expected that a student will complete the thesis within two regular semesters after the one in which presentation is made in Thesis Seminar.
-Refer to the department for information regarding registration for Thesis Seminar or Thesis Guidance.
+Refer to the department for information regarding registration for Thesis Seminar, Thesis Guidance, or Thesis Guidance Continuation.